 Swansea is a mystery.

-It’s less than an hour from the capital, has a beautiful coast line, a good university, a population with all the talents you could ask for, and yet it languishes.
+It’s less than an hour from the capital (Cardiff), has a beautiful coast line, a good university, a population with all the talents you could ask for, and yet it languishes.
 Comedians can use the word ‘Swansea’ as shorthand for dirty, backward and undeveloped.
 Swansea waddles through the squalor and litter of unrealised potential.

-Cambridge lies an hour from London, has an excellent university and a talented population, but no coast line.
+Cambridge lies an hour from the capital (London), has an excellent university and a talented population, but no coast line.
 But it has architecture, science parks, music and a world-wide reputation.

 How do we make Swansea more like Cambridge?

 Swansea is much, much more than its PR failures.
 I can cycle along the sea front to the Mumbles, then walk on to Limeslade Bay.
 I can drive to Oxwich and walk to Port Eynon along one of the UK’s most beautiful stretches of coast line.
 Those are the bits that most visitors to the area do not see.